android/ndk-samples/hello-libs/README.md

 Sample content:
 *    Create 2 shared libs
-*    Copy builts libs into distribution directory
+*    Copy built libs into distribution directory
 *    Create one application to use libs from the given distribution directory

 Pre-requisites